Formula: BaSO4 Orthorhombic

 MARATHON COUNTY: Baryte as “crumbly white masses up to 4 mm. across associated with anhydrite” is found in vugs in the pegmatites of the Wausau pluton (Falster, 1987).

-— Baryte occurs as clear platey micro-crystals associated with cassiterite and other rare minerals at the McGuire Pit , just west of the LaDick east “rotten granite” quarries, west of Wausau (Buchholz et al., 2004).
+— Baryte occurs as clear platey micro-crystals associated with cassiterite and other rare minerals at the McGuire Pit , just west of the LaDick east “rotten granite” quarries, west of Wausau (Buchholz and others, 2004).

 MILWAUKEE COUNTY: Complex bladed groups of tabular white and pale blue baryte xls – up to 14 cm with quartz, calcite at Esterbrook Park (Bagrowski, 1940).